abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 duties, and interactions with other people.

-When we learn to do that, we can build a firm foundation of clarity and clear comprehension—*sampajañña.* The Buddha spoke of sampajañña as clearly comprehending the circumstances we’re in, the people we’re with, and the effects we’re having on the world around us.
+When we learn to do that, we can build a firm foundation of clarity and clear comprehension—*sampajañña*.
+The Buddha spoke of sampajañña as clearly comprehending the circumstances we’re in, the people we’re with, and the effects we’re having on the world around us.
 With this quality we can anchor our actions in our own non-delusion, non-confusion.
 And